mkashwin/unifiednamespace/README.md

     * TimescaleDB installed and running on docker / cluster / K8s / hosted service
     * Graph DB installed and running on  docker / cluster / K8s  / hosted service
     * Kafka cluster/ K8s / hosted service
+    * GraphQL service running and connected to the cloud data stores
     * UNS graphdb client to persist messages to the Graph DB  instance
     * UNS historian client to persist messages to the Graph DB  instance
     * UNS Kafka listener to stream/convert MQTT messages to the Kafka instance